mzettersten/crossAct/README.md

 - **Crossact.html**: Output of the R markdown script (open in a browser)

--**summarizeData.R**: Helper script for averaging data and computing CIs
+- **summarizeData.R**: Helper script for averaging data and computing CIs

 ### figures